 Kelly Roberts, Home Manager of three services based in the Havering/Romford area of Essex, including Beauly Way, Hulse Avenue and Veronica Close, was shortlisted for two awards by different awarding bodies, both involving innovation.
 These categories recognise the person who has shown exceptional entrepreneurial skills in identifying, developing, implementing and establishing a new service, product or system.

-Kelly has developed the Gold Card scheme, which tackles the distressing doctor/waiting room scenario for people with Profound and Multiple Learning Disabilities (PMLD).
+Kelly has worked in partnership with Doctor Singh of Lynwood Medical Centre to tackle the distressing doctor/waiting room scenario for people with Profound and Multiple Learning Disabilities (PMLD) and the Gold Card scheme was born.
 The card is a VIP pass for customers, entitling them to priority treatment which turns the experience into a positive one.
 The scheme has been proven very successful, making customers feel far calmer and more relaxed about the service.
 The plan is to work with other GP partners to launch the Gold Card in further surgeries.

 Piotr Rejek, chief executive said: “We are delighted to be shortlisted in so many categories, and it’s particularly pleasing that they are spread across so many areas of what we do.
 This is a wonderful testament to our team, which has unrivalled and long-established levels of excellence in caring and support.

 “As well as empowering people with learning disabilities and mental health issues, we also value empowering our staff, giving them the power to make choices and welcome new ideas.
 This motivates our employees to be the best that they can be, and we’re thrilled that their hard work and passion has been recognised by so many awarding bodies.”